table of contents

 How do you treat a receding hairline?

 It’s important to keep your expectations realistic when looking at treatments for hair loss.
-It would be best if you remembered that (Clarke, 2016):
+Remember that:

 - No treatment will completely reverse your hair loss.